vedantgu1997/tailgating/README.md

 ## Future Improvements
  - Replacing SORT with DeepSORT for more reliable tracking
- - Replacing the rule-based system with a classifier trained on track trajectories.
+ - Replacing the rule-based system with a classifier trained on object tracking trajectories.